Isocrash/Isocrash-Game/README.md

 # Raymarcher
-C# Engine based on CUDA.
+C# Engine based on OpenCL.
 Very WIP

 # How to build project

-- Install the CUDA Toolkit 10.1
-- Install the Altimesh extention
-- Make sure Visual Studio is able to compile C++
-- Switch the project to x64 Release
-- First build the C# then the C++ project.
-A solution build should be working then.

-If the project is not compiling, go into the C++ solution and make sure both HybridizerDllFullPath and both RootNamespace/ProjectName are as well then edit GPUCamera.cs' HybRunner dll's name.

-The built program should run with no problems.
-However if a black screen appears try to lower the HybRunner's SetDistrib() blockDimX parameter to 256 or 128.

-# The program cannot run on machines that have not the CUDA Toolkit yet for obscure reasons.
+- The project should not have any problem to build.
+If you have any problem, add OpenCL.Net from Nuget and it should be working.

+- Copy the __content__ of the CL folder next to the built executable in order to make it compile the CL files.